-Recoverthol is a liquid that you add to your drink to help manage hangover symptoms and for the symptomatic relief of hangover.
+Recoverthol is a liquid that you add to your drink to help reduce symptoms of occasional hangover.
 It’s so simple to use, just SNAP and SQUEEZE into your first drink without affecting the taste.

 Unlike other products, Recoverthol is specifically formulated be added to an alcoholic drink with a targeted delivery method to allow ADH cofactors to reach the ADH enzyme at the same time as alcohol.
 This is why you need to add it to your first alcoholic drink.

-Recoverthol is a supplement to provide additional cofactors and co-enzymes precursors that are used up when you drink alcohol.
+Recoverthol is a supplement to provide additional nutrients that are used up when you drink alcohol.
 There is no foolproof way to avoid or prevent a hangover, other than to avoid alcohol altogether.

-Recoverthol is a unique, Australian made liquid formulation of Alcohol Dehydrogenase (ADH) cofactors and co-enzymes that can be added to alcoholic drinks, to help manage hangover symptoms.
+Recoverthol is a unique, Australian made liquid formulation that can be added to alcoholic drinks.

 WHO recommends that we should only drink two standard drinks per night.
 Any amount of alcohol can effect your health.
 Alcohol has short-term and long-term side effects.
 There is no way to avoid or prevent these side effects, other than to avoid alcohol altogether.
 If you do choose to drink alcohol, however, there are safety measures you can take.

 Recoverthol is not a blend of amino acids or exotic herbs to allow you to drink as much as you want!
-Recoverthol has been scientifically formulated based on medical knowledge of alcohol metabolism to support alcohol dehydrogenase enzyme to do its job.
-Taking Recoverthol will help to replenish the cofactors lost during alcohol consumption.
+Recoverthol has been scientifically formulated based on medical knowledge of alcohol metabolism.

-Recoverthol will give you an extra dose of these essential cofactors to firstly replenish what you have used up, and also to assist in the management of hangover symptoms.
+Recoverthol will give you an extra dose of these essential nutrients to firstly replenish what you have used up, and also to assist in reducing the symptoms of occasional hangover.